- Visual design

 Of course, that temperature-controlled space in your wine cellar may be part of a wine tour.
 For storage purposes, however, it’s still a separate school of thought.

 In this article, we’ll cover all your needs for wine storage ideas for your winery.
 We’ll start with everything that’s right up front.
 By that we mean everything that’s in the view of your customers on a daily basis.
-Then we’ll move into the storage ideas for bulk amounts of wine.
+Then we’ll move into the beverage storage ideas for bulk amounts.

 By the end of this article, you’ll be well prepared to find the wine storage that works for you.
 Then you'll be able to get your winery set up for your first tasting.